IDR/idr-zarr-conversion/README.md

 done
 ' sh {} +
 ```
+(just copy and paste the whole block into terminal)

 Check if all zarrs have been zipped:
 `find * -type f -name "*.zip" | wc -l`